avimehenwal/avimehenwal.in/content/bujo/16-juli.md

 [Limit memory usage for a single Linux process](https://unix.stackexchange.com/questions/44985/limit-memory-usage-for-a-single-linux-process)

-tmux
-: terminal multiplexer to quickly switch to app

-tmux-session for applications

 ## How to update terminal text without repainting?
 How to overwrite a line

 * repaint terminal